thomasmaintenance/thomasmaintenance/content/about/about.md

 title = "About Thomas Maintenance"

 +++
-Our guarantee to our clients is to provide a professional efficient janitorial service.
+Since 1990 our guarantee to our clients has to provide a professional efficient janitorial service.
 A keen attention to detail is important.

 ### Communication